TheSpaghettiDetective/obico-server/website/docs/user-guides/webcam-stream-stuck-at-1-10-fps.md

 - FluiddPi version 1.17.0 or newer.
 - 32-bit Raspberry Pi OS veresion Buster or newer.

+#### OS images that will NOT support the webcam streaming

+- 64-bit Raspberry Pi OS.
+All versions.

 #### OS images that *may* support the webcam streaming

 - All MainsailOS versions older than 0.6.0.
 - All FluiddPi versions older than 1.17.0.
 - 32-bit Raspberry Pi OS versions older than Buster.
 - All Raspbian versions.

-#### OS images that will NOT support the webcam streaming

-- 64-bit Raspberry Pi OS.
-All versions.
+- All other Debian derivatives, such as DietPi.

 <p />
   </TabItem>